autumnleaves123/info-2300-final-project/documents/design-plan.md

 A side result result of Cognitive Walkthrough Task #1 was that we originally were planning on using the CUDAP logo as a "secret" button for the admin to access the admin login page login.php.
 However, it would be confusing for general users to stumble upon the login page, so we decided to designate a url for just the admins that directs to login.php so that the general public does not encounter this page.

 We addressed gender-inclusiveness bugs by ensuring that all features of the website are easily accessible and designated properly on the webpage.
-We also made sure to include some information on multiple webpages (like the Listserv join form) on the front feed page and on the contact page because a user like Abby would make sure to not miss this information that CUDAP wants to make sure they see.
+We also made sure to include some information on multiple webpages (like the listserv join form) on the front feed page and on the contact page because a user like Abby would make sure to not miss this information that CUDAP wants to make sure they see.

-[Your responses here should be very thorough and thoughtful.]

 ## Milestone 2, Part IV: Database Plan